Everything PR News

 Share

 That stack has been rewritten.
-More than a third of consumers now begin product research inside an AI engine, not Google.
-The new top-of-funnel is a conversation with Claude, ChatGPT, Perplexity, Gemini, or Google AI Overviews.
+A meaningful share of consumers now begin product research inside an answer engine rather than on Google.
+The new top-of-funnel is a conversation.
 The buyer is no longer scrolling — the buyer is asking.

 Which means online influence is now whether the engine cites you in the answer.